Hey there 😊

 - The Science of Travel Podcast: In this podcast you'll hear stories, interviews with special guests and scientific information about Earth as they relate to nature, travel destinations, the processes of our planet as a whole.
 With every podcast episode I publish a blog article that contains (amongst other things) the transcript to the according podcast episode.

 - Stories of Earth: A free newsletter that contains a stories about Earth, travel destinations and natural attraction.
 I'll also send out notifications for the latest Science of Travel Podcast episode and blog.

-I support the TurtleFoundation and Greenpeace with annual donations.
+I support the TurtleFoundation with annual donations.

 Thank you so much for being here and spending your time with me.